mk-fg/mpy-mhz19-co2-eink-logger/README.md

   documentation on these devices, which datasheets lack.

-- [Waveshare ePaper Display "Precautions" section] - for recommendations on minimum refresh interval, how long-term storage, etc - to avoid damaging it.
+- [Waveshare ePaper Display "Precautions" section] - for recommendations on minimum refresh interval, long-term storage, etc - to avoid damaging it.

 - [ESPHome] - more comprehensive home automation system, which also supports this family of sensors (among many others) connected to microcontrollers,